wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/4-manage-microsoft-365-groups-creation.md

 6. On the **Add members** page, you can select **+ Add members** to add the members of the group or skip to the next step.

-7. On the **Edit settings** page, type a unique email address for the group, choose a privacy option and whether you want to add Microsoft Teams, and then selectNext.
+7. On the **Edit settings** page, type a unique email address for the group, choose a privacy option and whether you want to add Microsoft Teams, and then select **Next**.

     ‎‎:::image type="content" source="../media/create-microsoft-365-group.png" alt-text="Create a Microsoft 365 Group":::